M27 motorway: Unfulfilled plans

-It has been said that the M27 was intended as a motorway connecting south coast towns from Penzance to Ramsgate.
-However the only proposal of a route similar to that was by the Institution of Highway Engineers in 1936.

-Road developments in the New Forest are also restricted due to its national park status.
+There were proposals, by the Institution of Highway Engineers in 1936, for a road that would run all the way along the south coast.
+The government in their Trunk Roads Act 1946 (9 & 10 Geo.
+6. c.
+30) established that there should be a trunk road between Folkestone and Honiton.
+The south coast road did not materialise, however the M27 was developed from these long standing plans.
+The termination of M27 at Cadnam was due to an understanding with the Verderers of the New Forest that the motorway should not run through the Forest.

 The M27 was meant to be extended to Chichester; a sign of this is the width of the A27 road between junction 12 and the junction with the A3(M), which has three or four lanes, a hard shoulder and grade-separated junctions.
 It is not part of the M27 as its hard shoulders are not quite wide enough to comply with motorway regulations.

 The M272 was meant to go from junction 5 through Portswood to the centre of Southampton.
 The M272 was instead built (in much-reduced form) as the A335 Thomas Lewis Way.

 Junction 6 was never built – there were plans for a motorway spur (probably to be numbered M273) connecting the M27 to the centre of the Townhill Park area of Southampton.

-A planned service area just east of junction 9 was never constructed.
+The planned Meon Valley Services, service area just east of junction 9 was never constructed.
 The long westbound exit slip road at junction 9 was designed to allow an entry to and exit from the service area.